pevdokim/Experimental-Economics---Spring-2022/README.md

-# Experimental Economics (HSE Economics MA, Spring 2022)
+# Experimental Economics (Economics MA @ Higher School of Economics, Spring 2022)

 Welcome to the course website!
 All course announcements, reading assignments, and updates will be posted in this space.
 E-mail me at pevdokim at gmail dot com with any questions!